-- Private Contractors: There are several private contractors that offer similar services to the City's Leaf Pick Up Program.
-A simple Google search for "Leaf Vacuum Roseville Minnesota" will provide some options.
+There are several private contractors that offer leaf pickup services.
+A Google search for "Leaf Vacuum Roseville Minnesota" will provide some options.

 Other leaf removal tips: